-United States H listory 1 credit
+United States History 1 credit Year

-Year

 Prerequisite: IEP Placement (Required for Graduation)

-Lab Fee: None and/or to be determined

-era to the prese historic events, United States History provides students with an exciting view of our nation as it developed from the pre-Columbian era to the present.
+United States History provides students with an exciting view of our nation as it developed from the pre-Columbian era to the present.
 Activities in the course will include unique learning techniques such as role-plays, simulation of historic events, and discussions of controversial topics such as the Vietnam War, the Holocaust, & racial problems as they have developed in the United States.